Wuxing (Chinese philosophy)

 Diagram of the interactions between the wuxing.
 The "generative" cycle is illustrated by grey arrows running clockwise on the outside of the circle, while the "destructive" or "conquering" cycle is represented by blue arrows inside the circle.

 Tablet in the Temple of Heaven of Beijing, written in Chinese and Manchu, dedicated to the gods of the Five Movements.
 The Manchu word usiha, meaning "star", explains that this tablet is dedicated to the five planets, Jupiter, Mars, Saturn, Venus and Mercury, and the movements which they govern.

 Wuxing (五行 (wǔxíng, Ng^{5} Hang^{4})), (Note: Japanese: gogyō (五行); Korean: ohaeng (오행); Vietnamese: ngũ hành (五行)) translated as Five Moving Ones, Five Circulations, Five Types of Energy, Five Elements, Five Transformations, Five Phases or Five Agents, is a fivefold conceptual scheme used in many traditional Chinese fields of study to explain a wide array of phenomena, including terrestrial and celestial relationships, influences, and cycles, that characterise the interactions and relationships within science, medicine, politics, religion and social relationships and education within Chinese culture.

 The Five Moving Ones are traditionally associated with the classical planets: Mars, Mercury, Jupiter, Venus, and Saturn as depicted in the etymological section below.
-In ancient Chinese astronomy and astrology, that spread throughout East Asia, was a reflection of the seven-day planetary order of Fire, Water, Wood, Metal, Earth.
+In ancient Chinese astronomy and astrology, which spread throughout East Asia, there was a reflection of the seven-day planetary order of Fire, Water, Wood, Metal, and Earth.
 (Note: This order of presentation is known as the "Day of the week" or "Twenty-Eight Mansions" sequence.
 In the order of "mutual generation" (相生 (xiāngshēng)), they are Wood, Fire, Earth, Metal, and Water.
 In the order of "mutual overacting" (相克 (xiāngkè)), they are Wood, Earth, Water, Fire, and Metal.)
-When in their "heavenly stems" generative cycle as represented in the below cycles section and depicted in the diagram above running consecutively clockwise (Wood, Fire, Earth, Metal, Water).
-When in their overacting destructive arrangement of Wood, Earth, Water, Fire, Metal, natural disasters, calamity, illnesses and disease will ensue.
+When in their "heavenly stems" generative cycle as represented in the below cycles section and depicted in the diagram above, they run consecutively clockwise (Wood, Fire, Earth, Metal, Water).
+When in their overacting destructive arrangement of Wood, Earth, Water, Fire, Metal, natural disasters, calamities, illnesses, and disease will ensue.

-The wuxing system has been in use since the second or first century BCE during the Han dynasty.
+The wuxing system was in use before, but was formulated in the second or first century BCE during the Han dynasty.
 It appears in many seemingly disparate fields of early Chinese thought, including music, feng shui, alchemy, astrology, martial arts, military strategy, I Ching divination, religion and traditional medicine, serving as a metaphysics based on cosmic analogy.